 The Company classifies deposits in banks, money market funds and cash invested temporarily in various instruments with maturities of three months or less at the time of purchase as cash and cash equivalents.
-At December 31, 2017 and 2018, cash consisted of cash on deposit at a commercial bank.
-The Company had no cash equivalents at December 31, 2017 and 2018.
+At December 31, 2017 and 2018, cash consisted of cash on deposit at commercial banks.
+At September 30, 2019, cash and cash equivalents includes cash on deposit at commercial banks and a money market fund that invests in U.S. Government securities.